MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-prize-tables.md

 ![Game Manager - Reset Leaderboard](media/tutorials/game-manager-reset-leaderboard.png)

-## Step 6 - Test that the Prize Table works
+## Step 6 - Test that the prize table works

-To see if the **Prize Table** worked, the players in the leaderboard can be checked to see if they were granted the correct amounts of currency.
+To see if the Prize Table worked, the players in the leaderboard can be checked to see if they were granted the correct amounts of currency.
 This can be quickly seen in a player's PlayStream Debugger.

 To see this in the PlayStream Debugger: